-6 See 40 CFR 86.1869-12(d)(2).
+4 See 40 CFR 86.1869-12(d)(2).

-EPA did not receive any adverse comments on the application from VW.
 EPA has evaluated the application and finds that the methodologies described therein are sound and appropriate.
-Therefore, EPA is approving the credits requested by VW for the 2010-2011 model years.
+Therefore, EPA is approving the credits requested by Kia for the 2022 model year and later for all vehicles using this technology as described in Kia's application.
 Caps or limits on credits that are specified in the regulations also apply to the credits being approved in this document.
-These credits must be reported to EPA not later than May 1, 2019, the date on which reporting of GHG credits for the 2018 model year is due.
 All information necessary to determine the total Megagrams of credits must be included in the reporting to EPA, and the total Megagrams for each fleet and model year should be included in a summary of credit averaging, banking, and trading.